Tax Credit Up to $2000!

 Other Considerations

-Always check with your insurance company and local authorities before planning your wood stove installation.
-Some insurance companies are very averse to insuring wood burning appliances.
+• Always check with your insurance company and local authorities before planning your wood stove installation.
+Some insurance companies hesitate insuring wood burning appliances.
 You may have to go as far as switching insurance companies, so talk with them about your plans.
-Also, many local governments have strict rules on installation of wood stoves, so always check with them before you finalize your purchase.

 Written by Sean Summers, National Fireplace Institute (NFI) Master Hearth Certified Technician - WoodStovePro.com